THOR: THE DARK WORLD

 Though the film enjoyed good critical reception, I was never that big a fan of Thor.
 It was okay for what it did but Kenneth Branagh never quite felt at ease with the superheroics and big-budget spectacle.
 The good news is that Thor: The Dark World feels like it has assembled the same elements into a much better film.
 Most of the actors (with some exceptions) feel much more at home in their roles.
 In the first film, Chris Hemsworth gave the feel of a novice actor that had suddenly been thrust into the midst of a big spectacle arranged around him and was blinking in the confusion of the spotlight.
 By the time of The Avengers he had it nailed and now seems entirely at home in the part.
 The film also sees fit to outfit Hemsworth with gratuitous closeups where he takes his shirt off clearly to appeal to the audience that has celebrated him as a new heartthrob.
 Anthony Hopkins is effortlessly at home with Odin once again and he and Hemsworth have some fine father and son scenes.
 Idris Elba and Rene Russo both delineate their characters with fine effect.

 Some of the other returnees are more mixed.
 Tom Hiddleston is clearly having a ball as Loki, although by now the characters over-the-top villainy is starting to slide into camp.
 Stellan Skarsgård gives a whacked-out playing where he seems to be trying to channel John Noble in tvs Fringe (2008-13).
 The worst performance in the film is that of Natalie Portman.
-Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract.
+Portman was purportedly not happy with the replacement of Patty Jenkins, the director of Monster (2003) and who later jumped ship to DC superheroes with the triumphal Wonder Woman (2017), who was originally signed on here, and tried to exit the film after Jenkins was replaced but found she could not get out of her contract.
 Portman gives a dull and indifferent performance as though she was gritting her teeth through every moment of being there.
 In fact, between the two Thor films, she makes surely one of the most boring girlfriends in superherodom you sit wondering what it is about her that inspires Thor to want to give up an entire multi-dimensional kingdom to be with her.
 Kat Dennings, cast in a largely throwaway role as Portmans sidekick, ran rings around her in the first film and effortlessly does the same again here such that you wonder why they didnt cast her as Jane rather than the detached Portman.

 As a director, Alan Taylor seems much more assured with the superheroics than Kenneth Branagh was, eventually mounting to a fine knockdown battle between various parties at the climax.
 There is also several big Star Wars (1977)-styled shootouts as the Dark Elves invade Asgard and where Thor and Loki conduct their breakout and escape.
 In these respects, Thor: The Dark World exceeds Thor much more satisfyingly.
 The other oddity about the film is that it plays the science-fictional interpretation of Norse mythology up far more than the first film did.
 This results in some decided eccentricities such as elves flying in spaceships to conduct a Star Wars-styled invasion of Asgard or the scientists trying to deal with the nine worlds of the Yggdrasil tree from Norse mythology in terms of inter-dimensional physics.
 There is a cute sequence near the start of the film where Natalie Portman and Kat Dennings investigate the inter-dimensional anomalies in an abandoned warehouse that feels almost like a live-action version of the Beyond segment of The Animatrix (2003).